 The very best face cream I've ever tried!
 Actually, it kicked out the oh-so-beloved La Mer.
 It didn't broke me out at all, my skin felt instantly softer and firmer and it is a good base for my foundation (I use it every morning, so not as a night cream).
 It is a little bit gel-like, not thick at all and worked for my friend with acne-prone, oily skin really good as well.
 The fragrance is a bit flowery but it goes away in a few minutes.
 Beware of the retinol, you should use suncream before you leave the house!
 And for the pricetag it can't be beaten.
 Five lippies, I recommend!

 Age: 36-43 Skin: Dry, Fair Hair: Brunette Eyes: Brown

 I have used this for almost a year and it is the best cream I have ever used.
 I get compliments on my skin on a regular basis and people are chocked when I tell them about Lacura from ALDI.
 My skin is so smooth and even.
 I wish the packaging was a pump so I didb't need to dip my fingers in the pot often.

-Age: 44-55 Skin: Dry Hair: Brown Eyes: Other
+Age: 44-55 Skin: Dry, Fair Hair: Blond, Curly, Medium Eyes: Grey

 My Holy Grail face cream.
 I use it day and night.
 I am 47 and my skin is as soft and smooth as someone in their 20s.
 Yes honestly!
 I have been blessed with good genes and do not really have wrinkles so can't really comment on that.
 I think it has a cumulative effect.
 The more I used it the better I looked.
 Try it and not just for a couple of days.
 Use it until you finish the jar and then decide how you feel about it.
 I should say I have had all types of face creams including some La Praire costing over £100 and this beats all of them - no contest.